WODC

 WODC (93.3 FM) – branded as 93.3 The Bus – is a commercial classic hits radio station licensed to Ashville, Ohio, serving Columbus and the Columbus metro area.
-Owned by iHeartMedia, Inc., the WODC studios area located in Downtown Columbus, while its transmitter resides near Obetz.
+Owned by iHeartMedia, Inc., the WODC studios are located in Downtown Columbus, while its transmitter resides near Obetz.
 In addition to a standard analog transmission, WODC broadcasts over three HD Radio channels, and streams online via iHeartRadio.

 History

-Early years (1961-2004)
+Early years (1961–2004)

-Originally located at 94.3 FM, WFCB was called "WFCB-94.3", but to clear a move from Chillicothe to Ashville, frequencies were to be exchanged between WFCB and WKKJ, this happened in 2002.
+Originally located at 94.3 FM, WFCB was called "WFCB-94.3", but to clear a 2002 move from Chillicothe to Ashville, frequencies were to be exchanged between WFCB and WKKJ.
 WKKJ was a sister Clear Channel station also in Chillicothe, but operating at 93.3 MHz, playing country music.
 After the switch, WFCB was re-imaged as "Mix 93.3", but continued to run and be staffed from Chillicothe.

-Adult contemporary (2004-2011)
+Adult contemporary (2004–2011)

 When WFCB's transmitter was officially moved to Obetz on January 1, 2004, the station was flipped to "93.3 Lite FM" and the calls were changed to WLZT.
 The positioner eventually transitioned from "93.3 Lite FM" to "93.3 WLZT" when the station switched to a more gold-based adult contemporary or classic hits format.
 After several musical changes, the station re-imaged as "Soft Rock 93.3" in May 2010.

-Classic hits (2011-2015)
+Classic hits (2011–2015)

 On September 2, 2011, on Labor Day weekend, the station began stunting with "America's Top 500."
 The following Tuesday at 9 a.m., following the holiday, after playing "American Pie" by Don McLean, the station switched to classic hits as "Oldies 93.3."
 On September 29, 2011, the callsign was changed from WLZT to WODC.
-In February 2014, 80s music was added and the "Oldies 93.3" moniker was dropped, and was rebranded as "93.3 WODC."
+In February 2014, 1980s music was added and the "Oldies 93.3" moniker was dropped, and was rebranded as "93.3 WODC."

-Adult hits (2015-2021)
+Adult hits (2015–2021)

 At midnight on December 28, 2015, WODC relaunched with an adult hits format, and rebranded as "93.3 The Bus".

+From March 2016 to September 2020, WODC did an "All-80s Lunch commercial-Free Lunch Hour" from 12-1pm Monday thru Friday.

+From July 2016 to September 2020, WODC did three short segments Monday thru Friday, "It Came from the 80's" highlighting three different songs from a certain year at 8am, "Icons at 11am" at 11am featuring three songs from a single artist and "3-Play at 3, where three songs from a certain topic was played.

-A couple of times each year, mostly on holiday weekends that start on Friday and end on Monday (Memorial Day and Labor Day), WODC does an "All-80's Weekend".
+Between July 2016 and September 2023, mostly on holiday weekends that started on Friday and end on Monday (Memorial Day and Labor Day), WODC did an "All-80's Weekend".

-Every November, WODC switches over to Christmas music and plays it continuously through Christmas Day.